Getting Started

 The API server allows the Contentstack Bridge to be used as an alternative to the Contentstack API.
 This has a couple of advantages:

-- Querying arguable becomes a lot easier, since the content type is no longer required in a URL query
+- Querying arguably becomes a lot easier, since the content type is no longer required in a URL query

 - Data can be transformed locally, since it’s stored in a local database